Country number: 27

 How?
 Bus, car

 Who?
-Group tour of 4 (with Don), Ayurvedic hotels
+Group tour of 4 (with Don), solo in Ayurvedic hotels

 The first time I went to Sri Lanka we toured the island.
 It was supposed to be a group tour, but there were only a couple travelling with their granddaughter in the bus with us for most of the time.
 We stayed in Colombo, which featured a lot of colonial buildings and our first sighting (to be followed by many more) of the locals playing cricket on the maidan.
 Volleyball is the national sport, but cricket is the national obsession.
 I saw the cricket ground at Galle on a later visit but that’s moving on too fast.
 Our tour took us to the tea country at an elevation of over 6,000 feet in Nuwara Eliya.
 We were accommodated in an atmospheric relic of a tea plantation mansion.
 The tea was described as light in colour and delicate in taste.
 The mansion was cold and damp.